vdaas/vald/docs/developer/coding_guideline.md

 ## Introduction

 This guideline includes the coding style for all Vald contributors and reviewers.
-Everyone should following this guideline to keep the style consistent so everyone can understand and contribute to Vald easier once they learn this guideline.
+Everyone should follow this guideline to keep the style consistent so everyone can understand and contribute to Vald easier once they learn this guideline.
 You should have the basic knowledge of how to write Golang before contributing to Vald.
-If you found any bug please create a github issue and we will working on it.
+If you found any bug please create a GitHub issue and we will work on it.
 This guideline is based on [Uber Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md), [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments), [Gitlab Go standard and style guideline](https://docs.gitlab.com/ee/development/go_guide/) and [Effective Go](https://golang.org/doc/effective_go.html).
 For the guideline to write test code please refer to [here](xxxxxxxxx).

-## Code Formatting
+## Code Formatting and Naming Convension

-Code formatting is very important, it affects the code readability and maintainability.
-Every developers have different coding style.
-Luckily Golang provide tools to format the code, and we suggest using [gofmt](https://golang.org/cmd/gofmt/) to format the source code in Vald.
+Code formatting and naming conventions affect coding readability and maintainability.
+Every developer has a different coding style, luckily Golang provides tools to format source code and checking for the potential issue in the source code.
+We suggest using [gofmt](https://golang.org/cmd/gofmt/) to format the source code in Vald, and [golint](https://github.com/golang/lint).
 We suggest everyone install the plugin for your editor to automatically format the code once you edit the code.
 But having a tools to format source code doesn't mean you do not need to care the formatting of the code, for example:
 ```golang
 yamlStr := "apiVersion: v1\n" +